 The value of the bond is based on the value of the property at risk.
 Coverage can range from bonding one single employee to covering all of your employees.

 There are many types of bonds available for specific industries and business activities.
-These fall under the grouping miscellaneous bonds.
-Customs and excise bonds or permit bonds are examples of miscellaneous bonds.
+These fall under the grouping of miscellaneous bonds.
+Environmental bonds, customs and excise bonds or permit bonds are examples of miscellaneous bonds.
 Your insurance provider can help you choose the type of bonding insurance that suits your business.

 As with any contract, the specifics of your bond are important.
 A bond will not be paid out if the conditions of the bond contract are not met.
 Be sure that the situations you are most concerned about are covered by the agreement and that the coverage of the bond equals your financial risk.
 It's important to take reasonable and appropriate steps to ensure that all employees will be covered by the bond.